 But, a new method called vaping was developed recently, which has caught on with many people who discarded cigarettes and cigars for the vaporizer.
 Here, we assess the risk factors and try to figure out which is the most dangerous out of the lot.

 Cigars are usually made from a single type of tobacco, which is either air-cured or fermented, and they are wrapped in a tobacco leaf or non-porous cigar wrapper.
-They are available in three sizes in the United States as large cigars, cigarillos,
+They are available in three sizes in the United States as large cigars, cigarillos, and little cigars.

 Just like cigarette smoke, even cigar smoke contains toxic carcinogens that are harmful to both smokers and non-smokers.
 More importantly, since cigars don’t have a filter like cigarettes, cigar smoke is possibly more dangerous than cigarette smoke.1